Claudia Sheinbaum: Mayor of Tlalpan

-Chapel demolition

 On 29 April 2016, city staff were ordered to demolish a wall that had been built illegally adjacent to a chapel (Capilla del Señor de los Trabajos) in Tlalpan's Cultura Maya neighborhood.
 The workers instructed to demolish the wall also destroyed part of the chapel's structure, including its sheet metal roof, and removed religious images.
 Juan Guillermo Blandón Pérez, the parish priest, alleged that Sheinbaum was responsible for demolishing the chapel and claimed that it was carried out without prior notification.
 Days after the chapel's demolition, borough authorities acknowledged their error.
 Sheinbaum met with church representatives and proposed dividing the property in half to build a new chapel and a community art center.